HttpAnimation/RandomCode/SimpleWebServerDownloader/README.md

-# Just downloads a file online
+# Just downloads a file from a webserver

 ## Compileing
 ```bash